JordanMicahBennett/BASIC-ARTIFICIAL-NEURAL-NETWORK_FROM-LIVE-JAVA-SESSION/README.md

   Youtube-video: [Live youtube recording, of basic neural network from scratch](https://www.youtube.com/watch?v=OhRkCb8XGj0)

+  Why?:
+  ====
-  Why?: This is practice writing of basic neural network from memory.
+  This is practice writing of basic neural network from memory.
 I do this at the end of each year, or sometimes every 6 months, for practice of fundamentals. ([See other neural networks that  I've written.](https://github.com/JordanMicahBennett/NEURAL_NETWORK_PRACTICE))

+  Overview
+  ====
   Date: December 1, 2018

   The problem space is [X-OR inputs](https://en.wikipedia.org/wiki/XOR_gate).
 So the model does xor input prediction.